ilyasidk/incubator_2025/SETUP_INSTRUCTIONS.md

 # Flashcards Master Setup Instructions

+## 🔐 SECURITY WARNING
+**NEVER use real credentials in examples!** Always replace placeholder values with your actual credentials and never commit them to version control.

 ## 🚨 IMPORTANT: Environment Variables Setup

 For the application to work correctly, you need to create a `.env` file in the `backend/` folder with the following variables: